Annual Progress Reports and Minutes

 - The interviews normally take place during October and are compulsory.

-- The Student Services Officer (Postgraduate) will contact you to arrange an interview.
+- You will be contacted to arrange an interview.

 During semester the Faculty hosts seminars on Fridays at 12 noon.
 These seminars range from final PhD seminars to presentations by visiting academics.
 Attendance at these seminars is strongly encouraged.